tracelabs/tlosint-vm/.github/pull_request_template.md

 <!-- Pick one.
 If more than one applies, it might need to be split. -->

 - [ ] Enhancement / improvement
+- [ ] New OSINT Tool <!-- If checked, the README must be updated with the new tool. -->
 - [ ] Bug fix
 - [ ] Documentation
 - [ ] CI / tooling / refactor